 Anja Geitmann studies the mechanical principles governing plant development and reproduction.
 Her research involves plant molecular and cell biological techniques, high end optical and electron microscopy, micro-mechanical testing, computational modeling and mechanical engineering methods.
 Her team comprises biologists, engineers and physicists.

-Dr. Geitmann serves on the executive committees of the Canadian Society of Plant Biologists (CSPB/SCBV; Past President) and the International Association of Sexual Plant Reproduction Research (President).
-In 2013-15 she was the President of the Microscopical Society of Canada.
-She serves on the editorial boards of the journals Plant Physiology, The Cell Surface and in silico Plants.
+Dr. Geitmann is the President of the International Association of Sexual Plant Reproduction Research.
+In the past she served on the executive committees of the Canadian Society of Plant Biologists (CSPB/SCBV; President 2015-2017) and of the Microscopical Society of Canada (MSC/SCM; President 2013-15).
+She serves on the editorial boards of the journals Cell, Plant Physiology, The Cell Surface and in silico Plants.
 She is editor of the recently published book 'Plant Biomechanics'.

 Dr. Geitmann obtained her Vor-Diplom (BSc; 1989) and Diplom (MSc; 1993) in biology from the University of Constance, Germany.
 During her studies, she spent a year of exchange studies at Oregon State University, Corvallis, Oregon, USA, and she carried out her MSc research project at the Botanical Institute of Stockholm University, Sweden.
 She obtained her PhD in 1997 from the University of Siena, Italy, where she worked with Prof. Mauro Cresti.

 From 1997 to 1998 Dr. Geitmann worked as a postdoctoral fellow at Laval University, Quebec, Canada, with Prof. Pierre-Mathieu Charest.
 She then continued onto a second postdoctoral fellowship at Wageningen University, The Netherlands, with Prof. Anne Mie Emons, from 1998 through 2001.